-NOTE: If you have already attached the Dec. axis, it will be necessary to remove the sight hole cover.

-3. Azimuth adjustments: To begin, move or turn the entire pier or tripod east or west until the mount is oriented approximately towards the pole (an imaginary line drawn through the hollow shaft).
+- 1. If the Polar Scope (RAPAS or PASILL4-179) is installed, you may remove it, along with the Dec. axis sight hole cover, to complete these steps.
+Examine the polar axis assembly and you will see that the center of the R.A. shaft is hollow. - 2.
+Azimuth adjustments: To begin, move or turn the entire pier or tripod east or west until the mount is oriented approximately towards the pole (an imaginary line drawn through the hollow shaft).
 Next, use the two fine azimuth adjustment knobs, one on each side of the mount, to make adjustments.
 You must back off the opposing azimuth knob in order to move the other knob in that direction.